summa-tx/coins/README.md

 ## Building & running tests

 - install [rustup](https://rustup.rs/)
-- `$ cargo build`
-- `$ cargo test`
+- Run _all_ the tests `$ ./build.sh`
 - build the docs: `$ cargo rustdoc`

 ## Implementing a new chain

-This is a high-level guide to implementing a riemann library for a new chain.
+This is a high-level guide to implementing a library for a new chain.

 ### Implementing Inputs
 An input consumes some TXO referenced by its ID.